rocky-linux/documentation/docs/books/learning_ansible/01-basic.md

 $ sudo curl -o /etc/ansible/hosts https://raw.githubusercontent.com/ansible/ansible/devel/examples/hosts
 ```

-You can also use the `ansible-config` command to generate a new configuration file :
+You can also use the `ansible-config` command to generate a new configuration file:

 ```
 usage: ansible-config [-h] [--version] [-v] {list,dump,view,init} ...